evelyneee/evelyneee/README.md

 I'm althio, a canadian developer.

-I like SwiftUI and React, and my preferred programming languages are TypeScript and Swift.
+I like SwiftUI and WebAssembly, and my preferred programming languages are Rust and Swift.

+Lately I've been mostly working on Accord, my discord client.

-You can contact me on Twitter at **@a1thio** or send me an email at hey@althio.tech
+You can contact me on discord at `evln#9736`